fMeow/document-scanner/README.md

     A factor of 0.0 gives an solid grey image, factor 1.0 gives the original image.

+- failed_brightness (float number default to 1.25)

+    Post process for brightness.

+    A factor of 0.0 gives a black image, factor 1.0 gives the original image.

+    This parameter is only used when the scanning process failed.

+- failed_contrast (float number default to 1.25)

+    Post process for contrast.

+    A factor of 0.0 gives an solid grey image, factor 1.0 gives the original image.

+    This parameter is only used when the scanning process failed.
 ### TAG Magick
 This version of document scanner call the image magick command directly from bash shell.
 Thus parameters given to server are consistent with the image magick command.